net00-1/SW-DLT/Docs.md

 3. `best[height=X][fps<=Y]`                 (Exact resolution, closest FPS, merged)
 4. `best[height<=X][fps<=Y]`                (Closest resolution, closest FPS, merged)

-Unmerged formats are prioritized, so what user choices are not ignored, since websites tend to offer more resolution and FPS media options on separate video and audio files.
+Unmerged options are prioritized, so what user choices are not ignored, since websites tend to offer more resolution and FPS media options on separate video and audio files.

 ## Audio Downloading